gbetorre/rischi/README.md

 <!-- LICENSE -->
 ## License

-his project is licensed under the terms of the GNU GPL-2.0 License.
+This project is licensed under the terms of the GNU GPL-2.0 License.
 See <a href="https://github.com/gbetorre/rischi/blob/main/LICENSE">`LICENSE.txt`</a> for further information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a name="readme-contact"></a>
 <!-- CONTACT -->
-## Contatti
+## Contact
-To learn more and gain access to the requirements analysis document, <a href=“mailto:gianroberto.torre@gmail.com”>contact the author</a>.
+To learn more and gain access to the requirements analysis document, <a href="mailto:gianroberto.torre@gmail.com">contact the author</a>.

 Software Engineer: Giovanroberto Torre - [@GianroTorres](https://twitter.com/GianroTorres) - gianroberto.torre@gmail.com